 How long does it take to get citizenship after marriage in Italy?

 Somebody that does not reside in Italy and is the spouse of an Italian national is eligible for the Italian citizenship after being married for 3 years.

 Alternatively, a spouse becomes eligible after having legally lived in Italy for 2 years after the marriage.
 However, article 1 of the Law No.94 of July 15th 2009 states that in both cases the time frames for the eligibility are halved if the spouses have children or adopt them.

-The application for the Italian citizenship by marriage has to be submitted to the dedicated portal: Portale servizi.
+Applicants have to submit the application for the Italian citizenship by marriage to the dedicated portal: Portale servizi.

 After obtaining the Italian citizenship, both the declaration of obtainment and the oath have to take place at the civil registry office of the municipality (comune) where the declarant resides or intends to establish residence.